prototyp3-dev/python-cartesi/README.md

 if __name__ == '__main__':
-    dapp.run()
+    app.run()
 ```

-The handle_advance function will be registered as the DApp's default route of advance state requests by the `dapp.advance()` decorator.
+The handle_advance function will be registered as the App's default route of advance state requests by the `app.advance()` decorator.
 The framework also supplies several routers that will offer you convenient ways of handling inputs of commonly used formats.
 These routers will be discussed in the [Routers](#routers) section.

 The handler function also receives two inputs: an instance of a `Rollup` object, that will allow you to interact with the Rollup Server, and an instance of `RollupData`, that contains all the inputs and metadata for the current transaction.